 Hoarder houses are tricky, and no two houses are identical.
-The key to successfully cleaning a hoarder’s house is understanding the total amount of work to be completed, including the job hazards, the time frame to complete the project, and the different components of the job.
+The key to successfully clean a hoarder’s house is understanding the total amount of work to be completed, including the job hazards, the time frame to complete the project, and the different components of the job.
 Depending on the situation, the client may want a complete clean out, re-organization, detailed cleaning and sterilization, air duct cleaning, carpet cleaning, and home repairs.
 Other times, there may be only a portion of the job that the client desires to be completed.
-Understanding the short-term and long-term goals of your client will help you become more effective and efficient when cleaning a hoarder’s house /hoarder-cleaning-columbia-sc.
+Understanding the short-term and long-term goals of your client will help you become more effective and efficient when attempting to clean a hoarder’s house.

 Step 1: Itemize the list of tasks